THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Suppliers must provide a fair level of compensation and career development that reflects knowledge, skills, abilities, professional experience, benefits, salary and non-salary incentives.

 Like the Group, suppliers are expected to provide all the benefits required by the law, including, but not limited to, social security, parental leave, annual holidays and calendar holidays, in addition to engage in regular social dialogue on compensation issues.
+Moreover, all suppliers are required to bear the responsibility for taxes and other costs of recruiting and hiring workers, including migrant workers, temporary workers and fixed-term contracts.

-party, began carrying out specific assessments on the living wage on both its corporate sites and suppliers, with the aim of covering 100% of the Group’s critical suppliers by 2025.
+In 2021 the Group, with the support of a third party, began carrying out specific assessments on the living wage on both its corporate sites and suppliers, with the aim of covering 100% of the Group’s critical suppliers by 2025.
+As of December 2023, the percentage of critical suppliers assessed and involved in a living wage analysis was 65%.

-The Fair Wage Network assessment methodology is structured around 12 dimensions, covering the entire spectrum of wage indicators: the living wage is therefore only one of the dimensions analysed while other variables of the wages practices and pay systems are evaluated such as wage negotiation with workers’ representatives
+The Fair Wage Network assessment methodology is structured around 12 dimensions, covering the entire spectrum of wage indicators: the living wage is therefore only one of the dimensions analysed while other variables of the wages practices and pay systems are evaluated such as wage

-through collective bargaining, the presence of grievance mechanisms for complaints on remuneration issues, etc..
-Another area of the analysis involves comparing the results of the assessment with sector and country benchmarks.
+negotiation with workers’ representatives through collective bargaining, the presence of grievance mechanisms for complaints on remuneration issues, etc..
+Another area of the analysis involves comparing the results of the assessment with sector and country parameters.

 The implementation of this analysis and the gradual extension to other Moncler suppliers have been assessed and prioritised on the basis of the risk profile associated with the geographical location of the supplier and other factors, such as the presence of collective labour agreements, which ensure dialogue and respect for social and environmental aspects.
 To this regard, approximately 70% of the Moncler Group’s suppliers is located in Italy and is covered by collective bargaining agreements.